FAQ - Study Data Security Requirements

 - Signed Parental/Guardian permission forms

-- Any other materials as directed by the HRRC that are not posted to IRB
+- Any other materials as directed by the HRRC that are not posted to protocol record on IRBNet

-For an FDA regulated protocol, please contact the HRRC office.
+For an FDA regulated protocol, please contact the RPP office.

 No. Students who have conducted research as fulfillment of a degree requirement may have a copy of the data as long as the original data are maintained on GVSU’s campus.

-No. Federal Regulations requires a minimum data storage period of 3 years, but no maximum storage period; data may be stored indefinitely.
+No. Federal Regulations requires a minimum data storage period of 3 years after the close of the study, but no maximum storage period; data may be stored indefinitely.
 After the 3-year minimum storage period, the disposition of the data is at the discretion of the Principal Investigator.

 No. If the research is completely anonymous, including the consent process, data may be stored electronically as follows.
 All collected data must be input to a database or spreadsheet, and a printout generated.
 The printout must be verified against the actual returned surveys and must be 100% accurate; researchers should initial and date the verified printout.
 The database or spreadsheet must be saved to a disk (or larger storage disk or magnetic tape, as appropriate) and an additional back-up copy created.